lacymorrow/xspf-playlister-php/README.md

 Generate an XSPF playlist file for audio and video files using PHP.
 Use it on the command line once or as a dead-simple way to keep a playlist on the internet up to date.

-A Python implementation of the XSPF Playlist Generator: https://github.com/lacymorrow/xspf-playlister-php
+A Python implementation of the XSPF Playlister Generator: https://github.com/lacymorrow/xspf-playlister-py

 Created for: [lacymorrow/xspf-jukebox](https://github.com/lacymorrow/xspf-jukebox).